jyggen/docs/curl/overview.md

     Curl::post();
     Curl::delete();

-If you request one URL the helper(s) will return a `Response` object, while if you request multiple URLs you'll get an array of objects.
+If you request a single URL the helper will return a `Response` object, and if you request multiple URLs you'll get an array of objects.
 For more information about `Response`, [read its documentation](/curl/response).

     // Single URL
     var_dump(Curl::get('http://example.com/'));